Automatic language translation

 OCVs visit people living in residential care across NSW.
 Occasionally we have vacancies and are happy to receive expressions of interest from people who are looking to be appointed to the OCV role.

-Find out more about the impact of OCVs in the lives of people with disability by reading these short stories:
+Find out more about the impact of OCVs in the lives of people living in residential care by reading these short stories::

 You can also read these interviews to better understand a day in the life of an OCV: